lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_2 (see {{CBOR}}).

-* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token and the 5-tuple as a CoAP client, or the prepended C_I as a CoAP server, see {{ci-oscore}}).
+* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token, the 5-tuple, or the prepended C_I, see {{ci-oscore}}).

 * Decrypt CIPHERTEXT_2, see {{asym-msg2-proc}}.